 the person who subpoenaed you (or their lawyer) releases you from the subpoena (note: it is best to get the person or their lawyer to state in writing that they are releasing you from the subpoena, and for you to keep a copy of this statement.
 This statement should include details like your name, their name, the date and file number on the subpoena, and the date and time at which you are being released from your subpoena.)

 If you are subpoenaed for a hearing or trial that is scheduled to last several days, you are expected to make yourself available for that whole time, until you have given your testimony and are released from the subpoena.
-You are expected to provide to the court any information being asked for in your subpoena (for example, any documents that the subpoena directs that you bring to court).
+You are expected to provide to the court any information being asked for in your subpoena.
+This may include, for example, any documents that the subpoena directs that you bring to court.

 When you go to court as a witness, generally you cannot sit in the courtroom to observe or listen to what’s going on.
-As a witness, you will have to remain outside of the courtroom, going into the room only when you are called to testify.
+As a witness, you will have to remain outside of the courtroom.
+You will go into the courtroom only when you are called to testify.
 This is so that your testimony will not be influenced by other things being said in the courtroom.

 In rare cases, the party on whose behalf you are testifying, or their lawyer, may ask you questions a second time, once your cross-examination is finished.
 This process is called ‘re-direct.’
 There are special rules around when this can happen – usually, re-direct will only occur if new information came out while you were being cross-examined, and the person on whose behalf you are testifying needs to ask about this new information.